craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Review the message trace search results.
 In particular, review the two failed messages from Amy.

-   The message detail pane does not allow you to copy the message headers in the same way we did above.
+   The message detail pane does not allow you to copy the message headers in the same way Outlook does.

 1. Select **Export results > Export loaded results**.

 1. Open the downloaded csv file.
-Note how little information is included.
+Review the (limited) information.

 #### Task 4: Analyse Mail Flow using PowerShell.